prolic/HumusAmqp/docs/articles/cli.rst

 Running from CLI
 ================

-In order to run cli commands, you need to setup your connection, exchange and queue configuration.
+In order to run cli commands, you need to setup your connection, exchange and queue configuration first.
-See here on how to do this:

 You can run cli commands like this: